-On 27 July 2021, the company allotted 10,000,000 shares for the exercise of employee options held by Directors at \$0.029 per share in terms of the Employee Equity Incentive Plan (refer to note 33).
-The shares have been funded by limited recourse loans with three Directors as outlined in the Extraordinary General Meeting held on 7 July 2021 and Notice of Meeting dated 7 and 8 June 2021.
-Under Accounting Standard AASB 2 Share-based payment, the issuance of these shares has been accounted for as an in-substance option award.
+On 27 July 2021, the company allotted 10,000,000 shares for the exercise of employee options held by Directors at \$0.029 per share in terms of the Employee Equity Incentive Plan (refer to note 32).
+The shares were funded by limited recourse loans with three Directors as outlined in the Extraordinary General Meeting held on 7 July 2021 and Notice of Meeting dated 7 and 8 June 2021.
+Under Accounting Standard AASB 2 Share-based payment, the issuance of these shares was accounted for as an in-substance option award.
 The fair value of these equity instruments was assessed by Directors based on an independent valuation (using an option-pricing model) and are recorded in the Share-based payments reserve (note 19).
-The shares are subject to escrow until 23 December 2022.
+The shares were subject to escrow until 23 December 2022.
+The loans were repaid prior to 30 June 2023.